 Podiatric Foot & Ankle Surgery

 Podiatrists at Inland Valley Medical Center and Rancho Springs Medical Center diagnose, treat and prevent foot and ankle injuries.
-The pediatric staff recognizes the importance of the health and wellness of the foot and ankle, as well as how problems in either area can impact daily activities, so their goal is to return patients to pain-free mobility and better overall podiatric health.
+The podiatry staff recognizes the importance of the health and wellness of the foot and ankle, as well as how problems in either area can impact daily activities, so their goal is to return patients to pain-free mobility and better overall podiatric health.

 Common Podiatric Procedures